-There is a problem with presenting from a seated position–we can lose much of our speaking power.
+We can lose much of our dynamism when we sit and speak.
 People can’t see our hands, our internal organs are “squished”, and we’re inhibited by lack of movement.
-So–if you are able–stand to present.

-- Scoot your hips toward the edge of the chair (about halfway up).
+- Scoot your hips toward the edge of the chair.
 Remove your back from any support.

 - Roll your shoulders down your back, opening your chest.